Rainbow Birthday Poke Cake

 - Make cake mix according to package and using a 9-inch x 13-inch pan sprayed with cooking spray.
 Bake as directed.

 - Pour one cup of boiling water into each of the jello and stir to dissolve.
 Pour each row with a different colored jello using a spouted measuring cup.
+I didn't use all the jello.
 Refrigerate for 3-4 hours.
 Top with whipped topping and sprinkles and refrigerate again for a few hours.
 Serve chilled.